The Chief Financial Officer of the state of Florida is one of

 Meetings of the Governor and Cabinet are open to the public and are usually held monthly in the Cabinet Meeting Room on the Lower Level of the Capitol Building in Tallahassee.
 Cabinet meetings are occasionally held outside of the Capitol and offer a chance for Florida’s consumers from various regions of the state to have access to government decision-making in their community.

-Director - Tanya Cooper
+Director of Cabinet Affairs - Tanya Cooper

 Supervises all Cabinet-related activities and oversees issues related to law enforcement, executive clemency, veterans affairs, environmental land use and power plants/transmission lines.